 Bourns Inc. (hereinafter referred to as Bourns) requests the exemption explaining that lead enables soldering at higher temperatures, while maintaining the reliability of the connection.
 Lead-containing high melting point solders with a lead content of at least 85 % (LHMPS) are used in electronic components to maintain the integrity of the joints between the die and lead-frame at the board level assembly.
 Bourns argues that substitutes are currently not available, explaining that alternative solders must have properties to protect the solder from melting thereby creating a failure situation.
-(Bourns 2019)
+(Bourns Inc. 2019)

-STMicroelectronics srl and Infineon Technologies AG apply for the exemptions renewal on behalf of a large number of company/business organizations/business associations that are participants in the RoHS Umbrella Industry Project (Umbrella Project).
-The Umbrella Project specifies a wide range of applications where LHMPS are still needed (see Annex I), claiming that though research into possible substitutes has been underway for many years, suitable substitutes are yet to be identified.
+STMicroelectronics srl and Infineon Technologies AG submitted two requests for the exemptions renewal on behalf of a large number of company/business organizations/business associations that are participants in the RoHS Umbrella Industry Project (Umbrella Project)2.
+The first request was submitted for categories 1-10 of Annex I of the RoHS Directive and the second for category 11.
+The Umbrella Project specifies a wide range of applications where LHMPS are still needed (see Table 2 in the Umbrella Project exemption application), claiming that though research into possible substitutes has been underway for many years, suitable substitutes are yet to be identified.
 In essence, alternative technologies with similar ductility and strength as lead (Pb) alloys and that can survive a standard reflow process (or several) on printed circuit board with either leaded or unleaded solder are as yet unavailable.
 (Umbrella Project 2019)